cronkitedata/dj/docs/_weeks/week012.md

 * [Replication and the data diary]({{site.cdocs}}/general/04-data-diary)
     * An [example data diary](https://docs.google.com/document/d/1EzjZYKmr8u5QIIDEmVKCtyzlzie06VMyFRa2RRqmiT0/edit?usp=sharing).
 (I updated some of the links, but the data description is actually from 2017)
     * An [example data diary]({{site.cdocs}}/assets/docs/xl-mathreview-datadiary) from the budget exercise that goes through what was done before you got it.

+OPTIONAL:

+Slides from the 2017 NICAR conference on [ethics in data journalism](https://docs.google.com/presentation/d/1fuGLuCeU84pk1u-ByncKAr-YUC9-0itlYuHf-dUiMY4/), Mary Jo Webster (Minneapolis Star Tribune) and Tom McGinty (Wall Street Journal).
+Much of this is about accuracy and context, but there are good items on scraping and terms of service, which are important to us.